 But how is the oil absorbed, and why is this method better than just swallowing your CBD supplement?

-Under the tongue, we all have mucous membrane.
+Under the tongue, we all have mucous membranes.
 Mucous membranes are thin layers of tissue that line cavities in the body and cover the surface of our organs.
 Some mucous membranes do as the name suggests, and release mucus—like the membranes that line the nose.

 These membranes are thin compared to skin, which has many layers.
 Underneath is a loose layer of connective tissue, plus lots of tiny capillaries.
 Head to a mirror and take a look underneath your tongue, and you’ll see some.

 When you hold CBD under your tongue, the active compounds in the solution are absorbed through the mucous membrane and enter the bloodstream.
-It’s through the bloodstream that they then access your endocannabinoid system, and every other part of your body.
+It’s through the bloodstream that they then access your endocannabinoid system and every other part of your body.

 You won’t see all of the oil absorb into your mucous membrane and disappear, though.
 For that to happen, you’d have to wait a long time.
 After a set amount of time, you swallow the rest of the oil, where it can affect your body through the digestive system instead.